snowandsnow-snow/BAN5753_Spark_Team_16/README.md

 1. education: college VS. non-college
 2. month :special months (Mar. & Sep. & Otc. & Dec) VS. others

-### Bivariate analysis of target versus categorical input variables
+### Bivariate Analysis of Target Versus Categorical Input Variables
 Compare the target variale (yes/no) for each category of each variable using bar plot:
 ![image](https://github.com/snowandsnow-snow/BAN5753_Spark_Team_16/assets/63618493/48cbd492-1b09-4a84-9c8a-5fc1a8b684cb)
 From these we could see which categories impact users decision to subscribe, we are able to dwell deeper into building  profiles of our customers.